tolgee/documentation/blog/2022-09-07-let-script-write-for-you.md

 image: "/img/blog/typing-script/image.jpg"

-description: "A simple script you can use when you need to record a video where you type something in the browser."
+description: Describing a simple script that types the string instead of me when I hit a specific shortcut.

 tags: [fixtures, coding, fun]
 ---

-I was working on cool gifs for Tolgee's [new readme](https://github.com/tolgee/tolgee-platform/blob/main/README.md), where we show how simply you can modify a localization string in your App.
+I was working on cool gifs for Tolgee's [new readme](https://github.com/tolgee/tolgee-platform/blob/main/README.md), where we show how simply you can [modify a localization string](/blog/in-context-production) in your App.
 But when I need to type something into input, I always make like 5 mistakes and my typing is not very nice to look at.
 So I created a script that types the string instead of me when I hit a specific shortcut.
 Now I use this to record videos, where I have to fill in some input, and I don't want to record it like 1000 times because I was typing inconsistently.